markets/awesome-ruby/README.md

 * [Capistrano](http://capistranorb.com) - A remote server automation and deployment tool written in Ruby
 * [Backup](https://github.com/meskyanichi/backup) - Provides an elegant DSL in Ruby for performing backups on UNIX-like systems
 * [Puppet](https://github.com/puppetlabs/puppet) - An automated administrative engine for your Linux, Unix, and Windows systems, performs administrative tasks (such as adding users, installing packages, and updating server configurations) based on a centralized specification
+* [Vagrant](http://www.vagrantup.com) - Create and configure lightweight, reproducible, and portable development environments

+## Git Tools

+* [hub](https://github.com/github/hub) - a command line tool that wraps Git in order to extend it with extra features and commands that make working with GitHub easier
+* [Rugged](https://github.com/libgit2/rugged) - Ruby bindings to libgit2

 ## GUI